dvidelabs/poly.shell/doc/api/shell.md

 callback is compatible with the callback acquired by job actions `this.async()`.

-If the shell command begins with 'sudo', sudo is stripped from the command and the rest is passed on to the `shell.sudo` helper command.
+If the shell command begins with sudo, sudo is stripped from the command and the rest is passed on to the `shell.sudo` helper command.

 ### shell.setPassword(password)

-Sets the password cache such that the first sudo prompt will not ask the user unless the password is incorrect.
+Sets the password cache such that the first `sudo` prompt will not ask the user unless the password is incorrect.

 ### shell.resetPassword()